Azure/aks-engine/examples/dualstack/README.md

 ```

 - Pods have 2 PodIPs, one from each ip family

 ```bash
 kubectl get pods nginx-pod -o go-template --template='{{range .status.podIPs}}{{printf "%s \n" .ip}}{{end}}' 10.244.2.6
 fd00:200::6
 ```

-- Able to reach other pods in cluster using ipv6 ip
+- Able to reach other pods in cluster using IPv6

 ```bash
 # inside the nginx-pod
 # ifconfig eth0